-In the legal system, the term consideration refers to something of value given to someone in return for goods, services, or some other promise.
-Consideration is vital in contract law, as a valid contract must include consideration for every party involved.
+In the legal system, the term consideration in contract law refers to something of value given to someone in return for goods, services, or some other promise.
+A valid contract must include consideration for every party involved.
 In simple terms, consideration is the basic reason a party enters into a legal contract.
-To explore this concept, consider the consideration definition.
+To explore this concept, consider the following consideration definition.

 Definition of Consideration